 - Adam Ganuza, Program Officer/Arts, John S. & James L. Knight Foundation

 - LaDawn Sullivan, Director of Leadership & Equity, The Denver Foundation

 - Karon Moody Harden, Vice President, Peer Learning and Programs, Council on Foundations

 Details to Note

-- This peer to peer conversation is only open to 2020 Career Pathways program participants
+- This peer to peer conversation is only open to Career Pathways Alumni and 2020 Cohort participants

 - All conversations will be confidential.

 - Discussions will be hosted on Zoom, and we encourage participants come prepared to share video for better engagement within the platform.